Overview

 My emotions are my nemesis and my superpower.
 I feel deeply.
 Much more than the average person.
 It allows me to attune to people I regularly interact with, pre-empting issues early, which is probably my biggest superpower.
 On the downside, however, I have worked much harder than most at emotional regulation.

-Emotional people act like the canary in the mine.
-They are the early warning system indicating something is wrong and allowing early correction if taken seriously.
+Emotionally, people act like the canary in the mine.
+They serve as an early warning system, indicating that something is wrong and allowing for early correction if taken seriously.

 The Value of Emotions

 I didn’t, however, push him away or try to isolate him.
-I realized he must have a very important message if he feels so passionate about it.
-So, I tried to understand why he was so passionate while trying to protect the rest of the team, often without success.
-He couldn’t express his goal in words so I had to find more creative ways to understand the underlying message he was trying to convey.
+I realised he must have an essential message if he feels so passionate about it.
+So, I tried to understand why he was so passionate about protecting the rest of the team, often without success.
+He couldn’t express his goal in words, so I had to find more creative ways to understand the underlying message he was trying to convey.

-When the need arose we went into the soundproof boardroom where I allowed him to express his emotions away from the team and validate how he felt.
-I also had short conversations with him in the kitchen to build the relationship until eventually, he trusted me enough to share a prized possession with me.
+When the need arose, we went into the soundproof boardroom, where I allowed him to express his emotions away from the team and validate how he felt.
+I also had brief conversations with him in the kitchen to build our relationship, until he eventually trusted me enough to share a prized possession.
 A book containing what he was trying to implement but couldn’t communicate.

-After reading the book I finally understood his goal and could better support him.
-The emotional outbursts slowly decreased but eventually, he left, knowing he wasn’t accepted in the team.
+After reading the book, I finally understood his goal and was able to provide better support.
+The emotional outbursts slowly decreased, but eventually, he left, knowing he wasn’t accepted in the team.
 I was the only one sad to see him go, feeling I had failed him.

-This story always surfaces when the topic of emotional people comes up.
+This story often resurfaces when the topic of emotionally charged individuals arises.
 It keeps me humble and reminds me that the way he communicated and was received was the problem, not him.

 Don’t Shoot the Messenger

 He didn’t know how to communicate, but his message was very valuable.
-The introduction of a design system – a tool the team was not familiar with before he introduced it – enabled a startup to scale rather effortlessly compared to one without a design system.
-A few years later design systems became the industry standard, again reminding me of how valuable his message was.
-He wasn’t the problem, communication was – from both sides.
-Management and the team didn’t want to understand him, seeing him as being difficult, while he didn’t communicate his message well enough for people to want to give him a chance.
+The introduction of a design system, a tool the team was not familiar with before, enabled the startup to scale rather effortlessly compared to one without a design system.
+A few years later, design systems became the industry standard, again reminding me of the value of his message.
+He wasn’t the problem; communication was – from both sides.
+Management and the team didn’t want to understand him, perceiving him as difficult, while he didn’t communicate his message effectively enough for people to give him a chance.

 The stronger the emotion, the more important the message.
-The goal should thus never be to get rid of the emotion but to understand it and find more functional ways to express it.
+The goal should thus never be to eliminate the emotion, but to understand it and find more functional ways to express it.

 Why People Are Overly Emotional

-From my own experience as well as observing and working with other emotional people, people are emotional for one reason and one reason only.
+From my own experience, as well as observing and working with others, I have come to realise that people are emotional for one reason and one reason only.
 They’re not being heard.

 It’s a helpless cry to be heard after repeating myself so many times in different ways without getting a reaction or response.

 The worst thing you can do when someone is emotional is to push them away or make them believe they are the problem.
-You as a leader, or team member, are as much part of the problem as the person trying to communicate.
+As a leader or team member, you are just as much a part of the problem as the person trying to communicate.

 Dealing with Overly Emotional People

 The only tool you need is the ability to listen and respond.
-When you listen for understanding and with full presence, people will feel heard.
-They won’t have to rely on extreme measures to attempt to get their message across.
+When you listen with full presence and understanding, people will feel heard.
+They won’t have to resort to extreme measures to convey their message.

-For more on the art of listening, read this post which delves into how to become a better listener.
-The key takeaway is to translate what was heard into action, with the consent of the other person.
+For more on the art of listening, read this post, which explores how to become a more effective listener.
+The key takeaway is to translate what was heard into action, with the other person’s consent.
 Ask yourself how the other person will know you heard and understood them.
 What will you do differently as a result of the conversation?
 What do you want them to do differently?

-Some guidelines for having a meaningful conversation with some conversation starters are outlined below.
+Some guidelines for having a meaningful conversation, along with conversation starters, are outlined below.

 1. Name the Emotion